Wednesday, November 12, 2025

 I attended a 100% white Catholic school, wore a uniform, and was instructed by the Sisters of St. Joseph on our purpose on Earth according the the Baltimore Catechism.

 "To love, obey, and serve God."
-I parroted every word to perfection, because the nuns regarded atheists as Servants of Satan.
+I parroted every word to perfection, because the nuns regarded atheists such as myself as Servants of Satan.
 The newspapers and TV portrayed the cities as hellholes of sin rebelling against God's order.
 I didn't believe a single word.
-After my best friend drowned in Sebago Lake I was godless.
+After my best friend drowned in Sebago Lake I became godless.
 Since 1960 till now.
 Never a glance backward to the Old Religion.

 And I hated the suburbs.
 Mowing the lawns, the racism, Towns with no life after dark.
 Clone houses, whose bedrooms shone with the TVs' blue glow.
 Every other window black as the night.